-We dig New Zealand’s keyboard-playing chanteuse Princess Chelsea here at Kittysneezes — Rich Anderson did a review of her brand new debut album Lil’ Golden Book (now available on gold vinyl!), and now Rev. Syung Myung Me is here to present an interview with the mastermind behind the album, Chelsea Nikkel herself!
+We dig New Zealand’s keyboard-playing chanteuse Princess Chelsea here at Kittysneezes — Rachel Anderson did a review of her brand new debut album Lil’ Golden Book (now available on gold vinyl!), and now Rev. Syung Myung Me is here to present an interview with the mastermind behind the album, Chelsea Nikkel herself!

 Part the First

 KS: At this moment in time, what is your favorite song?

 KS: What’s your favorite band that you don’t think a lot of people would have heard of?

 KS: What, if anything, is on any particular wall (your choice) in your domicile?

 Chelsea Nikkel: I have a room I call my ‘teen hangout space’ which is the only room I’m allowed to decorate with posters.
 It has a huge Led Zeppelin II poster, a Beatles poster and a Jonathan Richman poster on the wall as well as old gig posters from some of the bands I’ve played in before.
 I prefer not to display my hip and eclectic music taste in the other areas of the house.